jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/calibration/Classic/current.rst

 =========

-The program to calibrate the requested current is called `sawRobotIO1394CurrentCalibration`.
-To use it you will need an existing XML configuration file.
+The program to calibrate the requested current is called :ref:`sawRobotIO1394CurrentCalibration
+<sawrobotiocurrentcalibration>`.
+To use it you will need an existing
+XML configuration file.
 The command line options are:

 ::